 More guides coming soon

-We're adding guides for vision deficiencies, thyroid conditions, substance use history, epilepsy/seizure history, and more.
+We're adding guides for thyroid conditions, epilepsy/seizure history, and more.